nidhish-nayak/nidhish-nayak/README.md

 ## Collaborations

 Open to collaborative ventures and exciting open-source projects.
 Whether it's contributing code or engaging in discussions on emerging technologies, I am eager to connect with like-minded professionals.

-Thank you for taking the time to learn about my professional journey.
-I look forward to connecting with you!